Your parenting style can play a huge part in how your kids grow up.

 The fourth came from Maccoby and Martin (1983) who grew Baumrind’s theory to develop a fourth.

 Parent’s styles have varying effects on children and result in the two dimensions that categorize these, which are demandingness and responsiveness, by which each style crosses over to the other in various ways.

 What is the right balance to achieve optimum parenting?

 To be responsive as a parent is to react with sensitivity and emotion, tending to their children’s needs and ensuring they are nurtured well.

 Parents are usually very accepting and open to their children’s development and the needs which follow.
 Usually absent from authoritarian parents and permissive parents.

 A demanding tone is led with more controlling connotations, seeking ways to demand emotions or outcomes.

 It comes with tighter boundaries and rules and usually lacking uninvolved parenting or permissive parents.

 Let’s break down the four types of parenting styles.

-Each comes with an interesting insight not only in how styles differ but the effects these styles have on children.
+Each comes with an interesting insight into how styles differ and the effects these styles have on children.